sjmisina/mission_to_mars/README.md

-# Elements changed and updted per Deliverable 3
+# Elements changed and updated per Deliverable 3
 - changed size and color of scrape button
 - made all headers uniform size and left justified
 - added formatting to Mars News section including body format style, footnote and citation